RiddledVisionz/RiddledVisionz/README.md

 I have autism and GAD.
 I am also dyslexic, so please bear with me if I get anything wrong.

 I encourage cuddles and even piles.
 As long as you don't cover me or any of my friends.
 I also do not mind if you send whispers!
 I am more likely to see your message that way.
 I could be talking to friends in whispers/party or other things, but I will eventually get to you.
 But please don't expect a response all the time, as I could be busy or not feeling great.
 But I will respond if I want to.
 But in general, I love being sent whispers.
 I also ignore advertisements, so please do not send them.
-As much as I like discussions and meeting people, if we just met, keep in mind that we are not friends.
+As much as I like discussions, if we just met, keep in mind that we are not friends.
 It will take me a while to adjust to you and build up trust. [ I will also back away if I feel unwelcome.]

 lonely sometimes, so please do feel free to interact or just sit next to me.